 How to Pickle Onions

 Love how your favorite taco truck adds pickled onions to your order?
 Us too!
 Turns out making these pickled vegetables at home is a breeze.
 Just grab some red or white onions, a little vinegar and you’re almost there.

 Once pickled, use them to top tacos, sandwiches, salads—you name it!
-If you prefer to use cider vinegar or white wine vinegar when pickling, try this quick pickled red onion recipe, whereas this guide to how to pickle onions shares a recipe that calls for white vinegar.
+If you prefer to use cider vinegar or white wine vinegar when pickling, try these quick pickled red onions, whereas this guide to how to pickle onions shares a recipe that calls for white vinegar.
 Or, if you have sweet onions to use up, try this pickled sweet onions recipe that also calls for white vinegar.

 Pickled daikon radish would be the perfect addition to banh mi or other sandwiches.
-Combined with carrots in our pickled daikon radish recipe, the crunchy combination will be something you crave not only when the winter vegetable is in season, but all year round.
+Combined with carrots in our pickled carrots and daikon, the crunchy combination will be something you crave not only when the winter vegetable is in season, but all year round.

 Peter Piper had it right—pickled peppers are tasty enough to pick a whole peck.
 Include homemade pickled peppers in your next antipasto spread or just snack on ’em like you would traditional pickles.
-Choose between a pickled bell peppers recipe or a pickled sweet peppers recipe.
+Choose between a pickled bell peppers recipe, pickled sweet peppers recipe or this mixed pickled peppers recipe.